-Yerba mate contains vitamins A, C, E, B1, B2, niacin (B3), B5 and B complex.
+Yerba mate is one of the most nutrient-dense drinks and thus can be considered a great way to detox your body.
+It contains vitamins A, C, E, B1, B2, niacin (B3), B5 and B complex.
 It also contains the following essential minerals: calcium, manganese, iron, selenium, potassium, magnesium, phosphorus and zinc.

-But it doesn’t even stop there!
 It contains even more additional health-promoting compounds like carotene, fatty acids, chlorophyll, flavonols, polyphenols, inositol, trace minerals, antioxidants, tannins and at least 15 amino acids.
-(5)